 Children follow a structure and routine that is clear to them, which includes group listening and speaking skills, work tasks, individual and shared play and social skills.
 The group is run on consistency, positive reinforcement and praise.

-The Lifeboat is open at lunchtime from 12.30pm until 1pm so any child wanting to come along and chat or play a game is more than welcome.
+The Nest is open at lunchtime from 12.30pm until 1pm so any child wanting to come along and chat or play a game is more than welcome.